hhenson/hgraph/docs/source/programming_model/code_organisation.rst

         values = range_(-1.0, step=2.0/sz)
         return combine[TSD[str, TS[float]](keys, values)

-This may be the first psuedo code attempt to capture the computation.

 We can now review how hard this would be to implement.
 We know for example that ``len_`` exists in the standard library, but ``sort`` and ``range_`` may not, and ``combine`` probably exists, will need to test.

 There is an option to write this as a node, always think carefully about this as nodes require more testing and debugging.
-Also these will not benefit from performance improvements made when the runtime is converted to C++ / Rust.
+Additionally, these will not benefit from performance improvements made when the runtime is converted to C++ / Rust.

-For this example, lets assume we decide to start with a prototype as a node.
+That said, let's consider implementing this as a compute node to further this example.
 The code can then be converted as follows:

 ::